CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 * A part of nature foreign to your place of origin.
 (Druid)

 This level of proficiency with magic might be a fun party trick or for convenience but has no awe inspiring use.
 Those with this level are objectively bad at using this skill.
 A fire magic skill would allow you to ignite your finger tips to light a cigar, though you could just use a match, flint and steel, or a lighter.
 You could throw hot smoke at someones face, though you could just punch them in the face instead for similar if not better results.

-### Level 0: Novice

-Representing an inexperienced level of skill.

-### Level 1: Apprentice

-Representing a level of skill where the basics have been learned.

-### Level 2: Adept

-Skill level where the basics have been fully understood and the more advanced concepts are being learned.

-### Level 3: Expert

-Skill level where advanced concepts have been fully understood and master level concepts are beginning to be introduced.

-### Level 4: Master

-Skill level where a master level of proficiency has been achieved.

-## Unlocking Magic

-You unlock an amount of Magic Skill depending on your Magic Vocation level.
-All magic skills start at the level -1 (incompetent).

 | Magic Vocation Level | Magic Vocational Skills known |
 | -------------------- | ----------------------------- |